KairuRengu/PHP-Templates/README.md

 PHP-Templates
 =============
-A place to put some of our website files that require a fair bit of modification.
+A place to put some of our website files that require a modification, and are allowed to be published because a lot of files I've modified are private files.
+These files are all open source files.

 Languages:
 =========